thijshutzezon/Blackjack-in-Python/README.md

 # Introduction
-"A fun and interactive digital Blackjack game developed during my exchange program.
+A fun and interactive digital Blackjack game developed during my exchange program.
 Compete against the dealer, implement strategies, and experience the thrill of 21 in this terminal-based game!
 Perfect for beginners and card game enthusiasts.
-For a full working version, copy paste all parts together, enjoy!"
+For a full working version, copy paste all parts together, enjoy!

 # Libraries we need for the code to run
     import math